 Beating drugs means there’s a whole lot of extra money in your life.
 These funds should be used to build the future you wanted for yourself before addiction took hold.
 All of those ideas and dreams you had about what you’d do once you got clean are about to come true – as long as you have a solid plan.
 Financial planning classes teach reformed addicts how to properly manage their income, allowing them to plan for the future.

 If you’re used to spending all of your money on drugs, you already know how to live with just basic means.
 That’s a great thing as you begin to plan your financial future.
 This means that you’ll be able to save at least some of your income, which will help you to pay for any education you need to pursue the things you want.
 Saving money from each paycheck will also help you to handle any emergencies that come your way.

 Although recovery requires you to isolate yourself to deal with your issues, you may have a family waiting for you when you leave rehab.
 Your family is just as important as you are when it comes to financial planning, so be sure to consider their needs as well as your own.

 One problem with managing money post-rehab is that you’re used to instant gratification when you spend money.
 That doesn’t work so well with a family.
 You’ll need to be smart with your money and save diligently.
 After all, when your son or daughter needs braces, they’ll be relying on you to come through with the money.
 It’s not easy, but you can learn how to budget yourself and be a great parent and spouse.
 Financial planning classes teach you how to spend and save money intelligently for you and your family.

-On the other hand, donating some time to a charity is a great idea.
-Using your experience in overcoming your addiction will not only help your own recovery, but it’ll help others who are struggling with their demons.
+On the other hand, donating some time to a charity is an excellent idea.
+Using your experience in overcoming your addiction will not only help your recovery, but it’ll help others who are struggling with their demons.
 This is a much better way to give back than simply writing a check.